-Status of University of London Worldwide Boards of Examiners
+Status of University of London Worldwide and School of Advanced Study Boards of Examiners

-- Boards of Examiners for the University of London Worldwide are University of London Boards, awarding the University of London degrees and diplomas.
+- Boards of Examiners for the University of London Worldwide and the School of Advanced Study are University of London Boards, awarding the University of London degrees and diplomas.
 Assessment of students is carried out by the academic staff of the University who, as members of University Boards of Examiners, set and mark papers and determine candidates' performance.
 Under the quality assurance arrangements agreed for the University of London Worldwide, Boards of Examiners are also integrated into federation member academic management structures where necessary.
 In the case of the University of London Undergraduate Laws Programme, University academic management structures apply.
-University of London Worldwide Boards of Examiners make reports to the University of London Academic Quality Assurance Committee so that the University can fulfil its responsibilities as the awarding body for awards made through the University of London Worldwide. - Boards of Examiners are important bodies within the University of London Worldwide and their correct operation is of fundamental importance. - Wherever possible, and applicable, practices and procedures should reflect those in place for the assessment of federation member-based students.
-However, as the University of London is the registering and awarding body for programmes delivered through the University of London Worldwide, it is important that a central record is kept of all decisions made by Boards of Examiners in respect of these students.
-This record is maintained by University of London Worldwide.
-In addition, to ensure a common approach to the assessment of all students on programmes offered through the University of London Worldwide, a number of centrally agreed guidelines and templates are used. - Terms of Reference, setting out the powers and constitutions of each Board of Examiners, will be drawn up and approved by the federation member or University of London Worldwide as appropriate.
-Further details of the responsibilities and conduct of University of London Worldwide Boards of Examiners are set out throughout the Guidelines for Examinations.
+University of London Worldwide Boards of Examiners make reports to the University of London Academic Quality Assurance Committee so that the University can fulfil its responsibilities as the awarding body for awards made through the University of London Worldwide. - Boards of Examiners are important bodies within the University of London and their correct operation is of fundamental importance. - Wherever possible, and applicable, practices and procedures should reflect those in place for the assessment of federation member-based students.
+However, as the University of London is the registering and awarding body for programmes delivered through the University of London Worldwide and the School of Advanced Study, it is important that a central record is kept of all decisions made by Boards of Examiners in respect of these students.
+This record is maintained by University of London Worldwide and the School of Advanced Study.
+In addition, to ensure a common approach to the assessment of all students on programmes offered through the University of London Worldwide and the School of Advanced Study.
+In addition, a number of centrally agreed guidelines and templates are used. - Terms of Reference, setting out the powers and constitutions of each Board of Examiners, will be drawn up and approved by the federation member or University of London Worldwide or the School of Advanced Study as appropriate.
+Further details of the responsibilities and conduct of University of London Boards of Examiners are set out throughout the Guidelines for Examinations.